WitBlue6/State-of-Health-Estimation/olora_finetuning/README.md

 ## 5. Promblems in the Model

-* The estimated SOH may be not accurate.
-The estimated SOH is always <mark>between 98.73% and 98.99%</mark>.
-It seems that the model is not performing well on the dataset.

-* The model will **not give me the right reason for my estimation**.
+* The model will ***not give me the right reason for my estimation***.
 Because the dataset does not contain the reason for the estimation.
 And the reasons in training are randomly generated.
 So the model may not know the reason for the estimation.

-* Because of limited memory and resources, **the model parameters are not large enough**.
+* The model use 4 different features to estimate the SOH.
+But the freatures may be ***difficult to be measured in actual situation***.

 ## 6. Future work

-* Try to fix the model to perform well on the dataset.
+* Try to get right reasons for the estimation.

-* Use larger model parameters to estimate the SOH of a lithium-ion battery.
+* Try to use more simple features to estimate the SOH.

 ## 7. Update

+* 2025-04-13
+Change the Dataset used to train the model and extract 4 different features ***(Peak dV/dt, Discharge Duration, Discharge Capacity and Average Discharge Current)*** to estimate SOH.
+Train the model with 1b parameters.

 * 2025-04-09
 Port the code to Windows framework.
 Train the model with 160m parameters.